Evidence Based Practice (8988.2)

 Students are required to attend lectures and tutorials face-to-face.
 Where students miss lectures, these can be made up by watching the lecture recordings on Canvas.
 Where students miss tutorials it is expected that students will try to make up this work by discussing the tutorial with their peers.
 If the student is still missing content or has specific questions, these can be directed to the unit convener.

-To get the most out of this unit it is strongly recommended that students keep up to date with the weekly readings.
-The weekly readings will be the topic of the canvas quizzes and will also be addressed in the written examination paper.
+To get the most out of this unit it is strongly recommended that students keep up to date with the weekly readings and practice quizzes.

 Required IT skills